 Recognized as a Top 100 event by the American Bus Association, Golden Days, a fun event for all the family, has been celebrating the founding of Fairbanks for more than 60 years attracting thousands of Alaskans and people from all over the USA and the world.
-Five days of events include everything from Alaska’s largest parade, sourdough pancake breakfasts, a popular street fair, kids day, the rubber ducky races, historic reenactments and a comedy night.
+Five days of events include everything from the Land of the Midnight Sun’s largest parade, sourdough pancake breakfasts, a popular street fair, kids day, the rubber ducky races, historic reenactments and a comedy night.

 For one day each August, the Southeast Alaska town of Ketchikan celebrates the Panhandle’s favorite fruit – the blueberry.
 Tourists and locals alike turn out for blueberry pie, the best blueberry art exhibit, best blueberry dish, a beard and mustache contest, Haiku poetry slam, pie eating contest, slug races, trivia contest, spelling bee, fun runs, pet and doll parade and with more activities on Main Street.

-For more information about the Blueberry Festival visit:
+For more information about the Blueberry Festival see: